ecs-org/ecs-appliance/README.md

 if ECS_SETTINGS:SENTRY_DSN and APPLIANCE_SENTRY_DSN is defined,
 the appliance will report the following items to sentry:

 + python exceptions in web, worker, beat, smtpd
-+ salt-call error states and expections
++ salt-call exceptions and state return with error states
 + systemd service exceptions where appliance_failed, appliance_exit or sentry_entry is called

 ## Development